 For Sale: building plot with full planning consent for a two bedroom, barn conversion-style bungalow.
 Exciting opportunity for local people and self-builders to construct a well designed and energy efficient home (subject to a local occupancy condition).
 Full particulars, including approved plans, available on the agent’s website Rounthwaite and Woodhead.
-Price guide £50,000.
+Price on application.

 Brawby UK (Unknown Kingdom)

 The ‘unknown kingdom’ of Brawby rests in the elbow at the meeting of the River Seven with the River Rye (aka the ‘beck-meets’), in the heart of Ryedale, North Yorkshire, England.
 Brawby village is a dot on the map between the market towns of Malton, Pickering, Kirkbymoorside and Helmsley.
 Driving north through Hutton le Hole leads to Rosedale and the source of the River Seven, high on the North Yorkshire Moors.
 Drive 35 minutes south to the historic City of York.
 Go east to Pickering & Thornton le Dale, and on to Scarborough, Bridlington, Filey, Whitby and Robin Hoods Bay.
 Go west to Thirsk, Ripon, Harrogate, Skipton and the Lake District.